camchambers/parallel-matrix-multiplication/README.md

 # Parallel Matrix Multiplication (MPI)
->  A demonstration of parallel computing with C using the [Open MPI](https://www.open-mpi.org) library.
-This program multiplies a two-dimensional (NxN) array using a manager-worker parallel computing paradigm.
-With this approach a dataset is distributed among available worker processes and coordinated by a manager process (a form of data parallelism).
+>  A demonstration of parallel computing in C using the [Open MPI](https://www.open-mpi.org) library.
+This program multiplies a set of two-dimensional arrays using a manager-worker paradigm.
+With this approach a dataset is distributed among available worker processes which are coordinated by a manager process (a form of data parallelism).

 ### Clone